 The pathology programme is closely involved in the roll out of digital cellular pathology as the first trusts to deploy the technology within NPIC.
 This will create digitised images of cellular pathology microscope slides, enabling them to be stored, shared and reported digitally.

-Histopathology and Cellular pathology
+Histopathology and Cellular Pathology

 Clinical and operational leads from all six trusts in the Network are currently reviewing our services in order to: